Anita Görbicz: International

 Anita announced her retirement from the national team on 10 December 2017 after Hungary failed to qualify to the quarter-finals of the 2017 World Women's Handball Championship.

 Personal life

 Her first husband was András Présing.
 They married in 2006, and divorced after 17 months.
 Anita is married to former football player Ottó Vincze.
 She gave birth to their son, Boldizsár in June 2015.
 It was announced on 13 June 2022 that she's expecting her second child, Domonkos who was born in October 2022.

+In 2025 she earned a Bachelor of Science degree in Commerce and Marketing, with a focus on international relations, from the Edutus College.